Engineering15 min read1.2k words

 Strengths

-• Speed: Keyboard-first design, instant loading
+• Speed: Keyboard-first design, instant loading, no waiting

-• Design: Beautiful, opinionated interface
+• Design: Beautiful, opinionated interface that developers love

 • Focused: Does issue tracking well, without scope creep